jomjol/AI-on-the-edge-device-docs/docs/Graphical-Configuration.md

 <img src="https://raw.githubusercontent.com/jomjol/ai-on-the-edge-device/master/images/config_s5_ROIs_details.jpg" align="middle">

 * The outer rectangle is the final size of the ROI
 * More important is the inner smaller rectangle.
 This should tightly fit around the number itself in x- and in y-dimension.
-Maybe you need to unlock the aspect ratio to change x- and y-size independendly
+Maybe you need to unlock the aspect ratio to change x- and y-size independently
 * The line in the middle should go through the middle of the  number (in case it is not  moving in or out)